razzat008/dwm/README.md

 # dwm - dynamic window manager

-dwm is an extremely fast, small, and dynamic window manager for X.
+dwm is an extremely fast, small, and dynamic window manager for X. These are the patches that I have apllied to this dwm:

+    spiral
+    dwindle
+    horizgrid
+    centeredmaster
+    centeredfloatingmaster

 # you need to have (if you've copied the .xinitrc file too)